-The Trustee-Manager uses the Code of Corporate Governance 2012 (“CG Code 2012”) as its benchmark for best corporate governance practices and has established policies and practices with the CG Code 2012 in mind.
+The Trustee-Manager has opted for the early adoption of the Code of Corporate Governance 2018 (“CG Code 2018”) as its benchmark for best corporate governance practices and has established policies and practices with the CG Code 2018 in mind.
 The Trustee-Manager has also incorporated specific provisions under the Business Trusts Regulations (“BTR”) in its corporate governance framework.

 The Trustee-Manager also proactively tracks and voluntarily complies with the provisions and requirements under the Code on Collective Investment Schemes issued by the Monetary Authority of Singapore (“CIS Code”).
 This includes the Property Funds Appendix in Appendix 6 of the CIS Code, as well as the various laws and regulations which are applicable to Capital Market Services Licence (“CMS Licence”) holders.